-The Video Frame supports up to four input Media Ports (one per I/O board), for both GV K-Frame X and the V-series.
-The V-series however, provides two Media Port outputs.
+The Video Frame supports up to two input Media Ports (one per I/O board).

 The Media Port menu is located in the switcher Eng Setup, Video I/O menu.
 The Conversion pane on the left provides input selection buttons.
-The right side modifier pane provides the same functionality as the Video I/O menus (K-Frame GV K-Frame X and V-series Conversion Menus, on page 263).
+The right side modifier pane provides the same functionality as the Video I/O menus.

-V-series Media Port Configuration Menu
+Media Port Configuration Menu